Academic Integrity Module

 File sharing

-File sharing is seen "as a form of academic misconduct, for example to exchange exam questions or assignments" (University of South Australia, 2023, p.
+File sharing is seen "as a form of academic misconduct, e.g. exchange of exam questions or assignments with other students, or uploading assignments or exam questions to online file sharing sites or study sites" (University of South Australia, 2023, p.
 3).

 You should not share your assessment drafts or files of work with any other students, and you should not request another student to share their work with you.
 This includes via chat, messaging, any other tool online or in person, on paper or any other means to share information.

-Academic misconduct includes "providing assistance to a student in the completion and/or presentation of their academic work unless specifically allowed in the Course Outline" (University of South Australia, 2023, p.
+Academic misconduct includes "providing significant assistance to a student in the completion and/or presentation of their academic work" (University of South Australia, 2023, p.
 3).

 It is unacceptable for you to provide significant assistance to other students to complete their assignments.

 While it is acceptable to talk to your fellow students and give them advice, you must not write, rewrite or produce any part of their assignment.
-If you do, the work they submit will not be entirely their own, and they will be guilty of misconduct.
-In addition, you too will have committed misconduct because you provided significant assistance where it was not permitted.
+If you do, you will have committed misconduct because you provided significant assistance where it was not permitted.
+They will also be guilty of misconduct because the work they submit will not be entirely their own.

-Academic misconduct includes "falsifying or misrepresenting academic records, or any other documents" (University of South Australia, 2023, p.
+Academic misconduct includes "fabrication or falsification of information or student identity" (University of South Australia, 2023, p.
 3).

 Tampering with academic records or any other official documents is an act of academic misconduct.
 This includes forging, changing, or adapting the details of documents, including medical certificates, and presenting them to staff.

-- resubmission of assignment with revised referencing and paraphrasing
+- requirement to resubmit the assignment with revised referencing and paraphrasing

-Note that outcomes will vary and increase based on the severity and frequency of the misconduct.
-There are also consequences if you breach exam procedures - see UniSA's AB-69 P1 Academic Integrity procedure (University of South Australia, 2023).
+Note that outcomes may vary and increase based on the severity and frequency of the misconduct.
+There are also consequences if you breach exam procedures.
+For further information on the process and outcomes, see UniSA's AB-69 P1 Academic Integrity procedure (University of South Australia, 2023).

 USASA, the UniSA Students' Association, has Student Advocates whose roles are to advise students of their rights and support them throughout this process.
 There is also an Appeals process which you can explore.